Cancer: A Yogic Perspective

 Today, some women do not conceive at all, or for most women, child-bearing is over before they are 30 years of age.
 Then for another 15 to 20 years of their life when they are still able to bear children, the necessary hormones and enzymes are still being produced but are not made use of.
 Because it is not made use of the way it should have been physiologically, that part of the body becomes low energy, which attracts cancerous cells and becomes a place for them to accumulate.

 Does this mean we must produce more children?
 Please don’t.
 This is an already overpopulated world.
 There are other solutions for this.
 Rather than allowing it to happen according to the atmospheres in which you live, it could be corrected by balancing the system and making it a more controlled process.
-There are certain types of yogic practices or inner work to control the body’s hormonal levels, which can absolve women from these problems.
+There are certain types of yogic practices or inner work to control the body’s hormonal levels, which can handle this.

 The Energy Body - Health Connection